Dharmendrastm/Cybersecurity_common_questions/README.md

 **GREY BOX PENETRATION TEESTING**

-In this grey box testing a tester usuallyprovides partial or limited information about the internal details of the program of a system.
+In this grey box testing a tester usually provides partial or limited information about the internal details of the program of a system.

 ---